X1 Control Panel Expert Mode Overview

 So if you want to make use of these kinds of functions in any of your profiles.
 Just disable the "Auto-Release Inputs" setting.

-If you do just make sure that all of your press outputs have releases, or they will remain stuck down until you change profiles, or unplug the mouse.
+If you do just make sure that all of your press outputs have releases, or they will remain stuck down until you change profiles, or reconnect the mouse manually.

 Custom Outputs